 Ensure proper airflow

 Make sure the vents in each room of your home are not blocked by furniture or other items so you can get proper airflow (and heat) throughout your home.
-Insufficient heating often occurs due to vent blockages.
+Insufficient heating often occurs due to venting blockages.

 In addition, avoid closing vents, even if you don’t use the rooms very often.
 There is a common misconception that doing so will divert the heat to the rooms that have open vents, but this could actually harm the airflow in your system, cause your ducts to develop air leakages, create excess moisture and make your entire system operate less efficiently.
 Your system was designed for the size of your home, so let the vents remain open at all times.